DawoodKhan5218/CredSniper/README.md

 Create 70+ fake Wi‑Fi networks (One Direction song titles) across channels 1, 6, and 11 using a proven Spacehuhn‑style method.
 The admin panel shows a live packet counter.

 ### 🔧 Router Rescue Mode
-Serves a professional **“Firmware Update Failed”** page that asks for the Wi‑Fi password.
+Serves a professional **“Firmware Update Failed”** page that prompts the user to enter the Wi-Fi password.

-The password is **verified against the real network**:
+The entered password is **verified against the test network**:
-- ✅ Correct → saved as valid, attack ends
+- ✅ **Correct password** → verification succeeds and the operation ends
-- ❌ Wrong → attack stops, victim sees an error page
+- ❌ **Incorrect password** → an error page is displayed; after **3 seconds**, the user is automatically redirected back to the password page to retry

-A 20‑second progress bar is shown during verification.
+A **20-second progress bar** is displayed during the verification process.

-Works seamlessly with iPhone and Android captive portals.
+Designed to work seamlessly with **iPhone and Android captive portals**.

 ### 🕵️ Stealth Mode
 Toggle the admin AP’s SSID between **visible** and **hidden** from the control panel.